-- 1 large tomato, finely chopped (yield about ½ cup)
+- 1 medium tomato chopped (yield about ½ cup)

-- 1 small bottle gourd (peeled and cut into 2" batons)
+- 1 small lauki (opo squash),peeled and cut into 2" batons

 - 1 teaspoon cumin seeds

-- ½ teaspoon red chilli powder (or to taste)
+- ½ teaspoon red chilli powder adjust quantity to taste

 - The cooking time mentioned in this recipe are for split lentils.
 If you use whole lentils the cooking time wouldÂ be more.

 - Hing or asafoetida is a strong, stinky spice available both in granular and powdered form.
 A little goes a long way!.
 It gives a unique flavor to dal but can be skipped if you do not have it.
 Skip hing for gf version.